 Because of the degreaser in the product, it works marvellously as a stain lifter!
 If

-You take a look in at your little one which you left reading nicely to find them with finger paints on their new bean bag chair!
-Luckily, you opted for a chair with a removable cotton cover that you can throw in the wash!
+You left your little one for a minute, and you thought he/she was reading a book.
+When you return, you discover them with finger paint on their new bean bag chair!
+Luckily, you opted for a chair with a removable cover that you can throw in the wash!
+Cotton and Polyester bean bags can usually be machine washed.
+Check the cleaning instruction label on the product or consult the instructions provided with the product.
+For optimal results:

 - Unzip the cover